allthingslinux/tux/docs/content/user/features/gif-limiter.md

 ## For Administrators

-See the [admin configuration guide](../../admin/config/features.md) for detailed setup instructions and advanced configuration options.
+See the admin configuration documentation for detailed setup instructions and advanced configuration options.